Hurricane Luis: Impact

-Leeward Islands

-Overall, the powerful winds and heavy rainfall caused by Luis caused extensive crop and property damage across the Leeward Islands.
-Due to a lack of reports from some affected areas, the exact amount of damage caused by the storm is unknown, but it is estimated at about $3 billion USD.
+Lesser Antilles

 Antigua and Barbuda

 As a result of a direct hit from the Category 4 hurricane, Barbuda experienced 135 mph and over 10 in of rain, contributing to very extensive damage.
-According to Prime Minister Lester Bird, most houses were damaged or eradicated at 70% in Barbuda, and nearly 45% of the residences on Antigua were damaged or destroyed by the hurricane as it passed near 30 mi to the north of the island.
+According to Lester Bird, the prime minister of Antigua and Barbuda, most houses were damaged or eradicated at 70% in Barbuda, and nearly 45% of the residences on Antigua were damaged or destroyed by the hurricane as it passed near 30 mi to the north of the island.
 Across the islands, numerous inhabitants experienced power outages and disrupted water systems.
 The storm ultimately accounted for three deaths, and injured 165 locals.
 32,000 inhabitants on both islands were greatly affected, with 1,700 forced to take shelter, and approximately 3,000 left homeless.
 A United States station on Antigua lost its wind recording equipment when gusts reached 146 mph and minimum pressure at 971 mbar, while an amateur radio reported an unconfirmed gust of 175 mph in Barbuda.
 Throughout the country, the total damage from the storm was estimated at $350 million, or 60% of the country's Gross Domestic Product (GDP), with most of the damage on Barbuda.